ksenia312/ksenia312/README.md

 - In my free time I play chess <img src="https://user-images.githubusercontent.com/71008947/174480520-1b78dbba-8538-4630-a9bc-4e3a38b2a87d.png" alt="drawing" width="15"/>.

 _P.S.
-I left these pictures to learn how to insert pictures into markdowns_
+I left these icons to learn how to insert pictures into markdowns_